"To the lover of pure wilderness, Alaska is one of the most wonderful countries in the world." -John Muir

 Friday, June 22, 2018

-Join us for a unique tour of a great American success story.
-Once upon a time (in 1916), William E. Boeing owned a small seaplane company in Seattle.
+Join us for a unique tour of a great American success story. in the early 1900's William E. Boeing owned a small seaplane company in Seattle.
 Today his once fledgling business is the largest manufacturer of commercial jets and military aircraft combined.

 Depart downtown Seattle in a private shuttle for a scenic drive to Mukilteo, home of the Boeing Company's Future of Flight Aviation Center.
 Our tour guide will escort us into the immense commercial jet assembly facility where 747s, 777s, and 787 Dreamliner aircraft are in various stages of manufacture and flight test.
 Afterwards enjoy refreshments and a light lunch, browse aviation exhibits, and take in the views from the outdoor observation deck.
 Visit the Boeing Store for souvenirs and official merchandise.
 Return to downtown Seattle in the early afternoon.